massung/yadid/README.md

 Forth - and its derivatives - are actually quite frustrating to make an effective extension and syntax highlighter for.
 This is because they have little-to-no syntax and are very context dependent.
 For this reason, Yadid's primary goals are to provide:

 * Context-aware syntax highlighting
-* Quick running the current file as an 8th script
+* Quick running of the current file as an 8th script
 * Building the project in the current workspace

 ### Context-Aware Syntax Highlighting

 Yadid's syntax highlighting has no intention - nor will it ever - of highlighting every known word in the dictionary.
 I personally believe this is not only difficult to maintain, but an eye sore and not effective.
-It would like a C syntax highlighter only calling attention to the libc functions and nothing else.
+It would be like a C syntax highlighter only calling attention to the libc functions and nothing else.
 Of what use is that to anyone?
 Instead, Yadid highlights words that fit one of the following criteria:

 * Defining words (e.g. `:`, `var`, `ns:`, `constant`)
 * State-changing words (e.g. `(`, `;`)
-* Immediate words (e.g. `'`, `p:`)
+* Immediate and parsing words (e.g. `needs`, `'`, `p:`, `with:`)
-* Control-flow words (e.g. `if`, `while`, `again`)
+* Control-flow words (e.g. `if`, `then`, `while`, `again`)
 * Exiting words (e.g. `null;`, `;if`)

 In addition, because Yadid is picky about this, it can go further and only highlight those words _in the state(s) they are legally allowed to be used in!_ This is where Yadid shines.
 For example, consider the following animation of code being edited and notice how the highlighting changes based on the state: